Sinofuturism: Overview

+As of 2025, Sinofuturism is primarily an external discourse about China, rather than a discourse within China.

 Conn notes that Sinofuturism is based on three main concepts: imagining China as an alternative to the West, considering a "Chinese future" to be inevitable, and re-visualizing the past and present in relation to the future yet to come.
 It stems from various assertions that "China is the future", in contrast to the long-standing dominance of the West and, in particular, the United States.
-Conn distinguishes sinofuturism from other ethnic futurisms (i.e. afrofuturism, Gulf futurism) in that the concept is applied to its subject (the people) rather than developed from it, though she notes that Chinese authors and artists have begun to use it for their own ends.
+Conn distinguishes Sinofuturism from other ethnic futurisms (i.e. afrofuturism, Gulf futurism) in that the concept is applied to its subject (the people) rather than developed from it, though she notes that Chinese authors and artists have begun to use it for their own ends.
 Holger Briel notes that the external application provides a risk that the label may be co-optable, but points out that the term "afrofuturism" had also been created outside of the movement by Mark Dery.
 Conn also distinguishes sinofuturism in that, rather than seeking to escape hegemonic colonial portrayals of the future, "sinofuturism's primary proponents see in China the culmination of Western capitalism’s accelerated end."

 Sinofuturism draws upon Orientalist tropes which typically consider an irreconcilable difference to exist between the West and the East.
 Conn considers Lek's use of techno-Orientalist tropes, such as the perception that China is "exotic, bizarre, tacky, and cheap", to be a kind of satire "that 'takes back' the stereotypes of the techno-Asian future" in order to visualize the relationship to such a different entity.
 Lek embraces seven key stereotypes (computing, copying, gaming, studying, addiction, labor, and gambling) in order to use outsiders' view of China to envision a Chinese future.
 Sinofuturism explores Chinese technologies such as the internet, surveillance technology, population control, artificial intelligence, and robot workers.
 It also utilizes Western media notions of China's repression and censorship in its depictions.
 Shanghai in particular is considered an exemplary model for sinofuturism, with Gabriele de Seta additionally noting Shenzhen and Chongqing.
 Conn distinguishes this from the perception of a high-tech Japan in cyberpunk and noir fiction in that it paints Chinese individuals as faceless resources rather than innovators of cultural and technological capital. de Seta argues that sinofuturism utilizes an Orientalist "denial of coevalness" in which the subjects of anthropology are viewed as being in a different, non-present time period (previously the past) from the Western observer.